Functions

 Alarm event

-state.
+Triggers the function when a CloudWatch alarm enters the ALARM state.
 You can reference alarms created in the Stacktape Console or directly in your configuration file.

 resources:myDatabase:type: relational-databaseproperties:engine:type: aurora-mysql-serverlesscredentials:masterUserPassword: my-master-passwordalarms:# alarm fires when cpu utilization is higher than 80%- trigger:type: database-cpu-utilizationproperties:thresholdPercent: 80myFunction:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: 'lambdas/cleanup-function.js'events:- type: cloudwatch-alarmproperties:alarmName: myDatabase.alarms.0